-() A walk along the Kamo River is both mentally and physically refreshing. () To begin with, the natural beauty of the place is extremely relaxing.
-The variety of trees, plants, and birds along the banks of the river is impressive.
-Notably, in spring, the marvelous cherry blossoms form fluffy clouds of pink and white. () Furthermore, when walking, rather than when riding a bicycle, it is easier to observe things in detail.
-The rhythm of moving slowly on foot allows walkers to become mentally absorbed and can make time seem to pass by quickly.
-By being immersed in the flow of natural movement, we forget about the effort of walking and lower our stress. () In short, walking along the Kamo River is beneficial for maintaining good health.
+( ) A walk along the Kamo River is both mentally and physically refreshing. ( ) To begin with, the natural beauty of the place is extremely relaxing.
+Walkers feel calmed by the variety of trees, plants, and birds along the banks of the river.
+Notably, in spring, the fluffy clouds of pink and white cherry blossoms are always impressive. ( ) Furthermore, when walking, rather than when riding a bicycle, it is easier to observe things in detail.
+In addition to getting exercise, the rhythm of moving slowly on foot allows walkers to become mentally absorbed and can make time seem to pass by quickly.
+When immersed in the flow of natural movement, people forget about the effort of walking, lower their stress, and feel energized. ( ) In short, walking along the Kamo River is beneficial for maintaining good health.